Our Story

 Today, she acts as the founder of the Westford Community Garden, which is 1.75 acres of farmland that serves over 150 families per year.
 Elizabeth is also the founder of Flowers to Empower, a local nonprofit that uses a cut flower enterprise to fund outdoor adventures for girls ages 12 to 18.

-In 2020, Elizabeth was recognized as a Commonwealth Unsung Heroine by State Rep. Jim Aricero for this political and volunteer work in the community of Westford.
+In 2020, Elizabeth was recognized as a Commonwealth Unsung Heroine by State Rep. Jim Arciero for this political and volunteer work in the community of Westford.